Sourish2321/Sourish2321/README.md

 - 👋 Hi, I’m Sourish
 - 👀 I’m interested in Html/Css
-- 🌱 I’m currently learning JS
+- 🌱 I’m currently learning React
-- 📫 How to reach me on mailto:polemoni.sourish14@gmail.com
+- 📫 How to reach me on mailto:sourishtoast@gmail.com

 <!---
 Sourish2321/Sourish2321 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.